sielerjm/Sieler2024__ZF_Temperature_Parasite/README.md

 This repository contains [figures and tables](https://sielerjm.github.io/Sieler2025__ZF_Temperature_Parasite/Results_Overview.html), and the analysis code and data processing pipelines for:

-Sieler et al. (2025) "Modelling the zebrafish gut microbiome's resistance and sensitivity to climate change and infection".
+Sieler et al. (*in-prep*) "Modelling the zebrafish gut microbiome's resistance and sensitivity to climate change and infection".
 DOI: [pending]

 ## Overview